Netatalk/netatalk/doc/manual/AppleTalk.md

 ### To use AppleTalk or not

 You'll need the AppleTalk support built into Netatalk to provide file services to older AFP clients not capable of using AFP over TCP.
-It also enables printing services via PAP by **papd**, a timeserver **timelord** for older Mac clients, and NetBoot server **a2boot** for Apple II clients.
+It also enables printing services via PAP by **papd**, a timeserver **timelord** for older Mac or Apple II clients, and a network boot server **a2boot** for Apple II clients.

-In addition, if you are serving Classic Mac OS clients, you might consider using AppleTalk for service propagation/location, having the ease of use for your network clients in mind.
-The Apple engineers implemented a way to easily locate an AFP server via AppleTalk but establishing the AFP connection itself via AFP over TCP (see the developer documentation for details on this cool feature, too).
+In addition, if you are serving Classic Mac OS or Apple II clients, you should consider using AppleTalk for service propagation/location.
+The AppleShare client in Mac OS 9, for instance, uses AppleTalk for service discovery, while establishing the AFP connection itself via AFP over TCP.

 To use the different base AppleTalk protocols with Netatalk, one has to use **atalkd**.
 It can also be used as an AppleTalk router to connect